Flockshot/tic-tac-toe-ai/README.md

 ### The Challenge
 A 7x7 board is computationally infeasible to solve with a full Minimax search.
 The solution required two critical optimizations:

-1.  **Alpha-Beta Pruning:** This optimization is implemented to "prune" (ignore) entire branches of the game tree that are guaranteed to be worse than a move already found. [cite_start]This dramatically reduces the number of nodes the algorithm needs to evaluate[cite: 5209, 5211].
+1.  **Alpha-Beta Pruning:** This optimization is implemented to "prune" (ignore) entire branches of the game tree that are guaranteed to be worse than a move already found.
+This dramatically reduces the number of nodes the algorithm needs to evaluate.

 2.  **Depth-Limited Search & Heuristic:**
     * The search is limited to a fixed depth (`DEPTH 7` in the code) to ensure a move is found in a reasonable time.
     * Because the search stops at non-terminal states (boards that aren't a win/loss/draw), a **heuristic evaluation function** is required to *estimate* how good a board is.
     * **My Heuristic:** The `evaluateBoard` function calculates a score based on the **number of 4-in-a-row winning opportunities** a player has.
 An AI win is `+N` (where N is the number of ways it wins) and a player win is `-N`, allowing the AI to prefer moves that create multiple threats or block the opponent's threats.

 > **[Image: Screenshot of the 7x7 AI winning a game]**
 >